DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 Call `parse()` again at any point to reload data with new values.

 The component is ready.
-When added to the page, it initializes To Do List with data.
+When added to the page, the component initializes To Do List with data.
 See the [API docs](/api/overview/configs_overview/) for the full list of configuration properties.

 #### Handle events